System Design Questions to ask in an interview

 - e.g. eventual consistency is eventually accurate, where inaccuracy implies the processed data doesn’t have to be the same as what the users provided.

-- Does it needs to be highly available?
+- Does it need to be highly available?

 - Touch on CAP theorem

-- How long for a response to be available for?
+- How long does a response need to be available for?

-- Freshness - Actions performed to keep items fresh (jobs, etc.)
+- Freshness: what actions are performed to keep items fresh (jobs, etc.)?

 - What is needed to provide each feature?